-I. Introduction
+I. Introduction and Eligibility

-The Department of Public Health, College for Health, Community and Policy (HCaP) at the University of Texas at San Antonio (UTSA), offers two Bachelors of Science degrees: Health and Public Health.
-Both degrees require that students complete an internship.
+The Department of Public Health in the College for Health, Community and Policy (HCaP) at the University of Texas at San Antonio (UTSA) offers a Bachelor of Science degree in Public Health.
+This degree has two concentrations: Health Services and Health Promotion.
+Both degrees require that students complete an internship for academic credit as a senior.
 The major goals of the internship program are:

-- 1) To prepare students for entry into the public health, community health, and health service-related fields. - 2) To ensure that graduates are knowledgeable regarding program planning, implementation, and evaluation. - 3) To ensure that graduates have internalized positive attitudes and values toward the mission and goals of the community health and public health field.
+1) To prepare students for entry into the public health, community health, and health service-related fields.

+2) To ensure that graduates are knowledgeable regarding program planning, implementation, and evaluation.

+3) To ensure that graduates have internalized positive attitudes and values toward the mission and goals of the community health and public health field.

-The internship experience is required for all seniors.
+The internship experience is required for all eligible public health students.
 The internship gives the student an opportunity to apply and integrate the cognitive knowledge and skills developed in the classroom in real-world settings.
 A community-based internship offers a vast range of opportunities for the student to explore potential careers in different settings ranging from volunteer organizations and hospital-based programs to health and fitness centers and public and non-profit agencies.
-Through the internship program, the UTSA's Public Health program hopes to establish cooperative relationships with public and private organizations, resulting in a positive experience for students, the program, and the placement organizations.
+Through the internship program, the Department of Public Health program hopes to establish cooperative relationships with public and private organizations, resulting in a positive experience for students, the program and the placement organizations.

-- A. Health and Public Health majors are eligible to apply for the internship course if they have: - a.
-A minimum cumulative GPA of 2.50; - b.
-Are within 12-13 hours of graduation (including the 6 hours of the internship) for the fall and spring semesters and within 6-7 hours of graduation for the summer semester Note: Students with less than a 2.5 GPA should contact the internship coordinator to develop a course substitution plan.
+- A. Students are eligible to apply for the internship course if they: - a.
+Have a minimum cumulative GPA of 2.50; - b.
+Are within 30 credit hours of graduation (including the 6 hours of the internship) - c.
+Completed the prerequisite courses: HTH 2413, HTH 3503, HTH 3663, and HTH 3713.
+These should be completed prior to the internship, not concurrently. - d.
+Students under catalogs Summer 2022 and earlier do not have prerequisite courses but should complete the internship in their last semester.

+Note: Students with less than a 2.5 GPA should contact the internship coordinator to develop a course substitution plan.